History of Air India

 However, the loss toll never paused.
 The combined losses for AI International & Indian Airlines were 7.7 Billion, and after the merger, it raised to 72 Billion.

 The carrier sold its 3 major Airbus A300 Aircraft to finance the debt.
 But in March 2011, the company had accumulated a total debt of 400 Billion.

 As a result, in August 2011, there was a suspension against the Star Alliance Invitation.
 Because of its failure to fulfill the minimum requirements for membership.

 Constant pressure from the Aviation Ministry and the Government Of India directed the carrier to a new front.

 In 2013, the company showed its first profit and a 20% Growth in its revenue.

 The Airline became a member of Star Alliance in 2014

-The headquarter of Air India Limited is situated at Indian Airlines House, New Delhi.
+The headquarters of Air India Limited is situated at Indian Airlines House, New Delhi.

-Air India moved its headquarters from Air India Building, Mumbai to Delhi in 2013.
+Air India moved its headquarters from Air India Building, in Mumbai to Delhi in 2013.

 Did you like this amazing fact sheet on the history of Air India?
-Then do not forget sharing with peers!
+Then do not forget to share with peers!